 4. Move to nights or pursue differential-heavy shifts

 Night shift differentials at most hospitals run $5–$10/hour above base.
-For a cardiac nurse working three 12-hour night shifts per week, that adds $7,800–$15,600 to annual income before overtime.
+A cardiac nurse working three 12-hour night shifts per week logs about 1,872 differential-eligible hours a year, so that adds roughly $9,400–$18,700 to annual income before overtime.
 Weekend differentials (often $3–$6/hour) compound this further.
 Nurses who are willing to work overnight and weekend hours consistently outpace day-shift peers on total compensation.

 5. Pursue a travel nursing contract